How to bake Asian bakery style ham and mayonnaise bread with nori seaweed sprinkles, with detailed step-by-step guide to shaping the bread roll.

 - Garnish (optional)

 - crushed toasted nori seaweed

 - Mix together warm milk, active dry yeast, and 5 gram sugar.
 Let rest for 20 minutes until foamy.

-- In a large mixing bowl, whisk together all purpose flour, 10 gram sugar, and salt.
+- In a large mixing bowl, whisk together all-purpose flour, 10 gram sugar, and salt.
 Make a well, then pour the foamy yeast solution, egg, and butter.
 Knead into a smooth, soft, elastic, and non-sticky dough.
-If the dough is too sticky, you may add 1-2 tablespoon of all purpose flour.
+If the dough is too sticky, you may add 1-2 tablespoon of all-purpose flour.
 Kneading time is 20 minutes.

-- Place the dough in the bowl, wrap with wet kitchen towel or saran wrap.
+- Place the dough in the bowl, wrap with a wet kitchen towel or saran wrap.
 Let it proof until the volume is doubled, about 1 hour in warm kitchen.

 - Punch the dough to release air bubbles, knead for a couple of minutes.
 Divide the dough into 12 equal portions.

 - Flatten each dough to roughly the size of the slice of ham you are using.
 Place a slice of ham, then roll into a log.
 Connect the two ends of the logs so the dough resembles a snail.
 Cut the dough into two discs about 80% so the two discs are not totally cut apart.
 Make the two discs face up so you can see the pretty layers.
 Place this on a baking tray (I use a half-sheet pan) lined with parchment paper.
 Repeat for the other 11 portions.

 - Let the bread rolls rest for another 1 hour until the volume is about double the original size.

 - Preheat oven to 200 Celsius (400 Fahrenheit).